ktorio/ktor-samples/mongodb/README.md

-# Mongodb sample for Ktor Server
+# MongoDB sample for Ktor Server

 An application for creating, editing and deleting articles that uses Mongodb running on Docker image as a storage.